Workers’ Compensation Lawyers Atlanta, GA

 The time following a workplace accident is crucial.
 It is essential to gather evidence, such as photos and witness statements.
 This ensures your case and the facts surrounding your accident are well-documented.

-Take Meds and See Your Doctor
+See Your Own Doctor

 Pursuant to Georgia law (§ 34-9-201), you can pick a treating doctor from a list maintained by your employer or insurance company.
 However, you can select your own doctor if your employer fails to maintain a proper medical panel.